 The project “Sustainable Propaganda” (Nachhaltige Propaganda) confronts “sustainable development”, the main theme of the world fair in Hannover, Germany (June 1 to October 31, 2000).
 Under the motto “Human – Nature – Technology” the Expo 2000 propagates that threatening environmental, developmental and population problems can be solved by technology.
 Although science and technology are indeed named as “causes” of the ecological crisis, at the same time they are considered part of the solution.

 Since the 1992 Rio Summit at the latest, the ecological question has been articulated almost exclusively in terms of the world-wide debate on sustainable development.
 The discourse flows from questions of modernization, down-sizing, efficiency, population control and future technologies.
 Utopian ideas are replaced by the technocratic management of nature.
 The sustainability debate is marked by an exclusion of the dimension of domination; the ecological relations are separated from relations of domination (i.e. between “North” and “South”).

-In a gigantic self-display of capitalist power, the future viability of the system should be proven at the Expo 2000.
+In a gigantic self-display of capitalist power, the Expo 2000 attempts to prove the future viability of the system.
 For the first time in the world fair’s history, the central exhibition area in Hannover is not the exclusive presentation platform.
-So-called “world-wide projects” in various cities and countries should also show solutions to ecological and economic problems.
+So-called world-wide projects in various cities and countries show “solutions” to ecological and economic problems.
 The Expo offers itself as a symbolic battlefield to make other social developments and designs visible.